lukaM19/CompSci308_SLogo_team05/README.md

 * **Luke**
   * I worked on the Controller for this project, making sure each piece of the project communicated with each other properly.
   * Also worked on the Load and Save features.
+* **Vincent**
+  * I worked on the Command API (e.g. forward, backwards, tell, etc.).
+In the second week, I also made some changes to model to support multiple turtles.

 ### Resources Used

 * JavaFX doc
 * Stackoverflow
 * Mentor questions
+* Edstem

 ### Running the Program